sciZer0/7/v/README.md

 <h2>7 &nbsp Contributors</h2>

-Contributors are people who are allowed to be contributing to the U blockchain, and simultaneously who are supposed to be receiving highly-generous Automated Donations — at least, **$1,2 million per year** or **$100,000 per month**, at maximum, many times more.
+Contributors are people who are allowed to be contributing to the U blockchain, and simultaneously who are supposed to be receiving highly-generous Automated Donations — at least, **$1,2 million per year** or **$100,000 per month**.

 Each Contributor may only be contributing in the U blockchain in these two roles simultaneously: